ssmall1/soccer_analytics/README.md

 ```

 ## Backend Overview
 SCHUSA uses a Flask server and PostgreSQL a database.
 The biggest challenge with the backend was undoubtedly cleaning and organizing the data for seeding.
 Wyscout provides incredibly detailed event data but there are a lot of unnecessary and overly complicated tags and associations that had to be parsed.
-Furthermore, the data had to be refactored into types and constructions that were suitable for a Postgres database.
+Furthermore, the data had to be refactored into types and formats that were suitable for a Postgres database and Flask server.
 Due to the limit on Heroku databases of 10,000 rows, only five matches could be seeded.
 That being said, a future goal for the project is to expand beyond Heroku in order to seed full leagues and seasons.
-More data will only lead to more definitive conclusions and analysis possibilities.
+More data will only lead to more definitive, data-driven conclusions and analysis possibilities.

 ## Conclusion and Next Steps